John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 Glue Data catalog can crawl your data in S3 and issue SQL quiries.
 Convert it into columnar formats.
 Glue extracts the meaning of the data.
 Pay-as-you-go, $5 per TB scanned.
 Saves money to convert to columnar formats.

+### Qwiksight
+Serverless
+Ad-hoc visualizations
+Can use on prem or cloud
+SPICE - Super Fast In Memory Calculation Engine (10 GB of memory per user) Columnar Storage (ODBC, JDBC)
+Used for Anomaly Detection, Farecasting, Auto-Narratives
+QwikSight Q - ansewrs business questions based on NLP Paginated Reports ()